KyleKohlmeyer/KyleKohlmeyer/README.md

 It has been the best decision of my life!
 I enjoy coding and working with data, and there is nothing more satifying than when the code finally works and outputs what you want.
 I started working as a Business Intelligence Analyst at Gaylor Electric in May 2024, where I am used my data skills to track construction and manufacturing process, and to implement ETL processes and integrations.
-Currently I am a Technology Analyst at Ascecnsion, where I support the e-Builder application and implement new customizations and features.
+Currently I am a Technology Analyst at Ascension, where I support the e-Builder application and implement new customizations and features.
 ## Bootcamp summary
 ### In the Northwestern Data Science bootcamp, I have:
   -Created a VBA script to analyze stock data in Excel and apply formatting, saving time on the data analysis for large Excel datasets with multiple sheets.